What do you mean is it a different Trump doing this speech?

 But many in the Republican Party still can't get past the idea that because her name is Clinton and that there's a D next to her name, it makes her invincible.

-So you know, I reject that, but there are a lot of people that don't.
+So, you know, I reject that, but there are a lot of people that don't.

-GOP establishment thinks exact opposite.
+GOP establishment thinks the exact opposite.

 This is Jim in Fairfax, Virginia.